FreshMutroom/FPS-Game/README.md

 - play with your OS sound muted
 - play with your OS sound low (say at 10%) and adjust the in-game volume until it is comfortable

-After reading the warning above you can download the game for Windows here (link) (2GB)
+After reading the warning above you can download the game for Windows here: https://goo.gl/2w85Sh (2GB)

-What to expect from this game:
+**What to expect from this game:**
 - 4 months worth of a game from working with Unreal Engine 4
 - 100% free assets
 - All art assets not created by me (excluding some basic things like crosshairs and decals)